-One of the pioneers in scientific research on cluttering has been Professor Ken St. Louis.
-In the 1990s and later, St. Louis made an effort to better define clutter.
-He therefore conducted a number of studies comparing individuals with a possible diagnosis of cluttering with stutterers and typical speakers.
-This comparative study resulted in a working definition that is still widely used to this day.
+Professor Ken St. Louis is one of the pioneers in scientific research on cluttering.
+He has tried to better define cluttering by comparing potential cluttering individuals with stutterers and typical speakers.
+This comparative study has resulted in a working definition that is still widely used.

 - Excessive ‘normal’ disfluencies (like repetitions, sentence revisions)